munaabujaber/maasu_internship_spring2025/docs/source/userdoc/requirements/interns/dzenana-selimovic/usart.rst

    :references:
    :verification-and-validation:

-   The system is able to receive data via USART in blocking or interrupt-driven mode.
+   The system shall support reception of data via the USART interface using both blocking and interrupt-driven modes.